holdno/vue-upload-qiniu/README.md

 Demo view
 --------------
-Is developing </br>
+Still developing </br>
-If developed you can open it in here
+When completed you can open here